 Visual AIDS and The Studio Museum in Harlem are thrilled to present a digital resource page featuring an interactive map of key AIDS-related sites in Harlem, excerpts from our oral history project, archival materials, and resources for additional research and exploration.
-More information about the walk will be announced in 2022.
+Last Address Tribute Walk: Harlem will take place on Saturday, May 28, 2022.

 This map features places of activism, belonging, care, leisure, and remembrance in Harlem during the AIDS epidemic, from the 1980s to the present.
 Gathered through conversations and research, these sites represent ballroom, nightlife, cruising spots, houses of worship, bars, clinics, performance, protest, and artists’ last addresses.
 They hold the memories of those who loved, lived, played, prayed and died within them.
 By pulling back layers of new construction, new ownership, new communities and residents, we discovered that sites viewed with present-day eyes illustrated an expansive, multigenerational family spread out across the neighborhood.
 In the spirit of non-linear histories, we’ve also included sites from beyond the traditionally recognized years of the AIDS epidemic to acknowledge the enduring presence and contribution of queer Black artists in Harlem.